Top U.S. partner at SoftBank's $100 billion Vision Fund is leaving | The Japan Times

-The Vision Fund has reshaped the tech startup market with a flood of investments, but several of its bets on unprofitable companies quickly went south.
-SoftBank bid up the valuation of WeWork parent company The We Co. to $47 billion before a failed attempt at an initial public offering sent the value plummeting and forced the Japanese conglomerate to bail out the coworking startup.
+The $100 billion (¥10.9 trillion) Vision Fund has reshaped the tech startup market with a flood of investments, but several of its bets on unprofitable companies quickly went south.
+SoftBank bid up the valuation of WeWork parent company The We Co. to $47 billion before a failed attempt at an initial public offering sent the value plummeting and forced the conglomerate to bail out the coworking startup.
 Another investment, Uber Technologies Inc., is trading below its IPO price and faces mounting pressure from governments.

 In 2017, when Ronen was still a banker at Goldman Sachs, he pitched Son on ideas for investments in autonomous driving.
 Instead, Son pitched the former Israeli air force intelligence analyst on joining the Vision Fund.